YuvalK123/Flight-Simulator-WPF/README.md

 A program that gets a flight from a flightGear server, and shows its placement. the handle is there for show.
 Developed by Yuval Kasner and Israela Megira durning the Advanced programming course.

+## Activate

+In order to activate the program, run the bat file and the dummy_server.py file. connect the program to the server's I.P and port, and see your flight goes!